Augusto11CB/Design-Patterns/Design Pattern.md

 - reuse adaptee with other client's that have incompatible interfaces

 ### Proxy Pattern
 The proxy pattern provides a place holder for another object to control access to it.
+The proxy pattern leverages the polymorphism so that the client class can expect the same interface for the proxy and the real subject class

 #### Proxy Pattern - Variations
 1. Remote Proxy - a remote proxy controls access to a remote object.